 H41q/H51q Central Components

-are in the legacy phase since April 1, 2020
+are in the passive phase since April 1, 2020

 For more than 20 years the HIMA Safety Controller HIQuad H41q/H51q has been a reliable product for many applications within the process industry.
 But each product life cycle makes it necessary to switch to the best available technology at the appropriate time.